iozsaygi/sdl-hot-reload/README.md

       the [Engine.cpp](https://github.com/iozsaygi/sdl-hot-reload/blob/main/Engine/Engine.cpp) file
 3. Change the game code and reload it at runtime by repeating step two

+## Roadmap

+- [ ] Being able to automatically update the live game code instance without needing a trigger from keybind
+- [ ] Hot reloading assets such as textures
+- [ ] Supporting other platforms

 ## License

 [MIT License](https://github.com/iozsaygi/sdl-hot-reload/blob/main/LICENSE)